Xeronaus/Cedaruke/README.md

 - Review the mod

 # Current Development
-Most of the content in the mod is currently under development.
-It may contain unfinished features, unbalanced contents, stability issues, and bugs.
+Most content in the mod is in development.
+It may contain incomplete features, unbalanced contents, lags, and bugs.
 I will be focusing on one planet at a time to develop it, obviously.
-I will also keep updating the status and provide information on mod parts that are currently in development and finished.
+I will also continue to update the status and provide information on mod parts that are currently in development and finished.
 In the meantime, you can just wait and do something else, or maybe help me if you like and can.